-Colon: generally used to call attention to the words that follow it; when used in a sentence, a colon can be used ONLY after an independent clause (complete sentence).
+Colon: generally used to call attention to the words that follow it; when used in a sentence, a colon can ONLY be used after an independent clause (complete sentence).

-(Note: According to the CMS, "When a colon is used within a sentence [such as in the first example below]..., the first word following the colon is lowercased unless it is a proper name.
-When a colon introduces two or more sentences..., when it introduces a speech in dialogue or an extract..., or when it introduces a direct question, the first word following it is capitalized."1)
+Note: According to the Chicago Manual of Style, "When a colon is used within a sentence [such as in the first example below] . . . the first word following the colon is lowercased unless it is a proper name.
+When a colon introduces two or more sentences . . . , when it introduces a speech in dialogue or an extract . . . , or when it introduces a direct question, the first word following it is capitalized."